aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Hard work pays off in the future.
-Laziness pays off now.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Mon Feb  9 05:59:53 2026
+Last update: Tue Feb 10 06:04:25 2026

 ### Let's play! 🎮